Neilchat/semantic_redliner/evaluations.md

 - Agentic compare gives a much more verbose and impactful answer.
 The section detailing that it has is great.

+- Naive with o1-mini shows promise, it includes some details but isn't as comprehensive.
+Impact analysis is good.

 #### Some comparisons